General Mechanism of Evolution Shared by Proteins and Words: Author contributions

+Our algorithm generates the sequence of proteins/words and simulates genetic/linguistic variations via the function connection networks.
+The entropic formulation quantifies the principle of least effort and natural selection and enables us to locate and explain the underlying mechanism for the origin of power law, the complexity of AAS/corpora, the composition of new protein/word, and all other characteristics of GLC (see METHOD and SI for details).
+Briefly, these feats are enabled by the fact that evolution obeys a fundamental principle: a functional sequence is neither the simplest nor the most complex.
+The framework of GLC not only interprets the universal properties of life and language, but also has the potential to be generalized to other complex systems with structural information, such as music\cite{language_music}.
+Additionally, the GLC framework can be used to construct interpretable machine learning models and correct the errors inside black box machine learning models. \end{CJK}

-\section{Author contributions.}
+\section{Author contributions}

 T.M.H. and L.M.W. prepared the manuscript.
 L.M.W., H.Y.L., and T.M.H. proposed the theoretical models.
-L.M.W. designed the statistical indicies and technical details.
+L.M.W. designed the statistical indices and dealt with algorithms and technical details.
+S.T.T. assisted with the design of formulations, collected and tested corpora, and helped revise the manuscript.
+C.S.N. provided the knowledge of genome and protein sequences and helped revise the manuscript.
 S.J.W. and M.X.T. designed the basic function of program.
-S.T.T. collected and tested corpora.
-D.W.W. suggested the addition of $V_n$ and $H_n$ lines.
 Y.C.S. provided the knowledge of linguistics.
-C.S.N provided the knowledge of genome analysis.
+D.W.W. helped explain the scaling structure.